livos/gsc-cover/README.md

-**gsc-cover** is a very simple project that process all zip files manually exported from Google Search Console Coverage report and store data in sqllite database.
+**gsc-cover** is a very simple project that process all zip files manually exported from Google Search Console Coverage report and store data in sqlite database.

 ## Getting Started
 1. Download .zip files from  Google Search Console Coverage report